Planning and deploying advanced security audit policies

-Organizations invest a large portion of their information technology budgets on security applications and services, such as antivirus software, firewalls, and encryption.
-But no matter how much security hardware or software you deploy, how tightly you control the rights of users, or carefully you configure security permissions on your data, you should not consider the job complete unless you have a well-defined, timely auditing strategy to track the effectiveness of your defenses and identify attempts to circumvent them.
+Organizations invest a large portion of their information technology budgets on security applications and services, such as antimalware software, firewalls, and encryption.
+But no matter how much security hardware or software you deploy, how tightly you control the rights of users, or how carefully you configure security permissions on your data, you should not consider the job complete unless you have a well-defined, timely auditing strategy to track the effectiveness of your defenses and identify attempts to circumvent them.

-To be well defined and timely, an auditing strategy must provide useful tracking data on an organization's most important resources, critical behaviors, and potential risks.
+To be well defined and timely, an auditing strategy must provide useful tracking data for an organization's most important resources, critical behaviors, and potential risks.
 In a growing number of organizations, it must also provide absolute proof that IT operations comply with corporate and regulatory requirements.